Wojtach/cblite-js-tests/README.md

 # cblite-js-tests

-Test suite for the cblite-js library, including Docker setup for Couchbase Server and Sync Gateway.
+Test suite for the [cblite-js](https://github.com/Couchbase-Ecosystem/cblite-js) library, including Docker setup for Couchbase Server and Sync Gateway.

 ## Overview

 This repository contains test files for validating the cblite-js TypeScript interface definitions against real-world use cases.
 It includes a Docker-based testing environment with Couchbase Server and Sync Gateway for synchronization testing.

-The tests are designed to be injected into and executed in the example app rather than through a traditional test runner.
+The tests are designed to be injected into and executed in the example app ([react-native example app](https://github.com/Couchbase-Ecosystem/cbl-reactnative/tree/main/expo-example), [ionic example app](https://github.com/Couchbase-Ecosystem/cbl-ionic/tree/main/example)) rather than through a traditional test runner.

 ## Docker Environment Setup